The Best Acne Treatment Kit for Your Skin Type

 For spot treatments

 For those times when a pimple pops up right before a big event, the Clean & Clear Advantage Acne Treatment Control Kit promises clearer skin in as little as one day.
 (By the way, these are the sneaky reasons you could be breaking out.)
 “I like this kit because it delivers benzoyl peroxide in two ways,” says Dr. Shah.
 The topical treatment works to treat active breakouts, while the cleanser helps reduce future outbreaks.
 “It’s also formulated to be as effective as higher percentages of benzoyl peroxide, but without the over-drying effect, and it includes a moisturizer to hydrate the skin,” she says.
-And the next time a zit rears its (white) head, consider one of these home remedies for acne.
+Don’t miss what you need to know about pimple patches for acne treatment.

 For body acne